MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 |[Azure Kubernetes Service][azure-kubernetes]|Cloud-native| Use for Kubernetes clusters with a **declarative** approach using configuration files and external artifacts.|
 |[Azure Service Fabric][azure-service-fabric]|Azure-native|Use an **imperative** approach to deploying microservices across clusters of machines.
 It provides a programming model that allows developers to write code that describes the desired state of the system, and the Service Fabric runtime takes care of making the system match that state.|

 **Preconfigured** container hosting means the orchestration options are preconfigured for you.
-Your ability to communicate between containers or container clusters may require an additional service such as [Dapr](https://docs.dapr.io/).
+Your ability to communicate between containers or container clusters might require an additional service such as [Dapr](https://docs.dapr.io/).

 |Service|Use|
 |--|--|